holyavkin/Public/codex.md

 #### Metaphysics:
 - There is Ego and Now.
-When it's now there is no Ego.
+When it's Now (I am present) there is no Ego.
 - Life is a game.
 Enjoy it.
+- Life is a pain.
+To reduce it I think less, eat less, buy less, meditate more.
 - Karma/luck/destiny/call/butterfly-effect exists/works: every event has cause and effect.
-- You can only **feel** the True/source/God/soul/right/meaning/purpose/randomness, not **understand** it.
-My purpose is to be an awesome dad.
+- You can only **feel** the Truth/source/God/soul/meaning/purpose/randomness, not **understand** it.
 - Perception/sensation is the awareness of things changing.
 We can't perceive or sense things that aren't changing.
 Everything is changing, even permanent constants.
 - Wisdom is a knowleadge applied to life.
 - Evolution is the nature is learning by itself.
-- If you want to understand recursion you need to understand recursion.
+- If I want to understand recursion I need to understand recursion.
-- Everything is going through cycle born and die.
+- Everything is going through cycle: born and die.
+I born and die every day.
-- The Secret/transurfing works.
-Observe your thoughts.
+- The Secret/transurfing/intention works: Observe your thoughts.
 Think positive.
 Visualize your future.
-- Placebo works better if you believe on it deeper with no doubt.
+- Placebo works better if you believe with no doubt.
 - Everything is the one/counsisncessness/the-matrix/AI, we are all connected.

 #### 3. Perceptions.
 Supersenses.
 My take on the spiritual and supernatural.

 - Writing my mission/final_goal/destiny/call/way/path is like knowing the future: Bring awareness/counsisncessness to changes.
-- My self-declared purpose is to enjoy quality time (with myself, my kids, my wife, my relatives, my friends, my partners) by discovering and removing obstacles that hinder quality time.
+- My self-declared purpose is to enjoy quality time (with myself, my kids, my wife, my family, my friends, my partners) by discovering and removing obstacles that hinder quality time.
 - Frequently remembering we will die increases the quality of our life.
 - Soul is a word describes the deepest meaning of person/animal/object.
 — Spirit translated as a breath.
 - Intention can't create reality (it just primes our perception of it, and makes us more likely to notice opportunities).
-- Astrology/stars/sun/planets influent to us by gravitation.
+- Astrology/stars/sun/planets influent to us by gravitation, the ultimate force.
 - Science can't explain everything.
 Most in the "not yet" bucket, but some in the "never" bucket.
 - Heaven/God/angels and hell/devil/demons starts from inside out.
 — Jesus, Buddha, Muhammad, Confucious were extraordinary human beings.